-All classes held in Koster Arena the Supervisor is Tracey Wilson and all questions please call her at 269-420-3967
+All classes held in Koster Arena the Superintendent is Tracey Wilson and all questions please call her at 269-420-3967

-OPEN HORSE & PONY ARRIVAL: Saturday, August 13th from 10:00am-9:00pm
+OPEN HORSE & PONY ARRIVAL: Saturday, August 12- from 10:00am-9:00pm

-CALHOUN COUNTY DRIVE-IN HITCH SHOW: Sunday, August 14^h at 9:00am (Grandstand) - See superintendent for show order
+CALHOUN COUNTY DRIVE-IN HITCH SHOW: Sunday, August 13 at 9:00am (Grandstand) - See superintendent for show order

-OPEN HITCH CLASSES: Monday, August 15th beginning at 8:00am (Grandstand) - See superintendent for show order
+OPEN HITCH CLASSES: Monday, August 14- beginning at 8:00am (Grandstand) - See superintendent for show order

-OPEN HALTER CLASSES: Thursday, August 18th (Covered Arena) - See superintendent for show order
+OPEN HALTER CLASSES: Thursday, August $17{\text{\tiny IN}}$ (Covered Arena) - See superintendent for show order

 SHOWMANSHIP & RIDING CLASSES: Classes will be held in the Koster arena and will follow the corresponding youth classes.
 See the posted schedule in the youth horse barn.
 With exception of Div.
-9 Class 680-681.
+9 Class 680-681 (Shown in Covered Arena on Thursday, August 17th, 2023)

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 21st between 6:00am-8:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 20- between 6:00am-8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).

-- No horses can be shown at the Fair unless entry is made in Fairgrounds Office and stalls are reserved with the superintendent. - No animal can be entered for more than one premium except as herein specified. - All horses must be the bona fide property of the exhibitor at the time of entry. - The age of horses shall be computed from January 1, 2022 - All horses are to be bedded on wood shavings or similar wood byproduct such as bark.
-No straw. - To prevent any mistake in taking exhibits to the show ring, watch for the calling of classes, schedules, and ring locations. - Horse exhibitors are instructed that their exhibit should not be trucked or shipped to the Calhoun County Fair unless entries have been accepted and space allowed by Superintendent. - Reservations for open class horse stalls can be taken beginning the 1st Sunday in May at 8:00am by calling the superintendent.
-Box stalls are not guaranteed. - Only one premium will be paid on one animal, except in groups. - Except for the Drive-In Hitch Show, all horses must be shown and stabled in the Open Horse Barn or the Youth Horse Barn for the full week of the Fair for premiums to be collected. - 11.
-You may not enter the same horses in farm and hitch classes with the exception of 3 and 4 horse hitches. - 12.
-Absolutely no smoking will be allowed in the livestock barns. - Exhibitor must provide proof of Negative Coggins Test upon arrival and have an extra copy for the Superintendents. - 14.
-All stalls MUST be cleaned and horses on display by 9:00am daily and MUST be cleaned before exhibitor vacates the fairgrounds. - 15.
-Age of Exhibitor: NO ONE UNDER 6 YEARS OF AGE WILL BE ALLOWED TO ENTER OR EXHIBIT IN A CLASS. - 16.
-All riding classes in Division 9 will be held in the Koster Horse Arena on the date specified - 17.
-If Stalled in the Youth Horse Barn Stalls must be reserve for the Youth Horse Barn by Jul 1st.
-If you wish to rent stalls, a \$50 deposit per stall I due to the superintendent the time of reservation with the remainder due to the superintendent by August 1st. - 18.
-If housed in the Youth Horse Barn Rules are to be read, signed, and followed. - 19.
-The age of horses and riders are the current age as of January 1st.
+No horses can be shown at the Fair unless entry is made in Fairgrounds Office and stalls are reserved with the superintendent.

+- No animal can be entered for more than one premium except as herein specified. - The age of horses shall be computed from January 1, 2023 - All horses are to be bedded on wood shavings or similar wood byproduct such as bark.
+No straw. - To prevent any mistake in taking exhibits to the show ring, watch for the calling of classes, schedules, and ring locations. - Horse exhibitors are instructed that their exhibit should not be trucked or shipped to the Calhoun County Fair unless entries have been accepted and space allowed by Superintendent.

+Reservations for open class horse stalls can be taken beginning the 1- Sunday in

+May at 8:00am by calling the superintendent.
+Box stalls are not guaranteed.

+- Only one premium will be paid on one animal, except in groups. - Except for the Drive-In Hitch Show, all horses must be shown and stabled in the Open Horse Barn or the Youth Horse Barn for the full week of the Fair for premiums to be collected. - You may not enter the same horses in farm and hitch classes with the exception of 3 and 4 horse hitches. - Absolutely no smoking will be allowed in the livestock barns. - Exhibitor must provide proof of Negative Coggins Test upon arrival and have an extra copy for the Superintendents. - All stalls MUST be cleaned and horses on display by 9:00am daily and MUST be cleaned before exhibitor vacates the fairgrounds. - Age of Exhibitor: NO ONE UNDER 6 YEARS OF AGE WILL BE ALLOWED TO ENTER OR EXHIBIT IN A CLASS. - All riding classes in Division 9 will be held in the Koster Horse Arena on the date specified - If Stalled in the Youth Horse Barn Stalls must be reserve for the Youth Horse Barn by Jul 1-.
+If you wish to rent stalls, a \$50 deposit per stall I due to the superintendent the time of reservation with the remainder due to the superintendent by August 1-. - If housed in the Youth Horse Barn Rules are to be read, signed, and followed. - The age of horses and riders are the current age as of January 1-.
 No exhibitor under 6 will be allowed to enter or exhibit in a class.